centreon/centreon-documentation/versioned_docs/version-23.10/administration/database-partitioning.md

 ```

 > If you install Centreon on your RedHat Linux version, you will be
 > able to do it manually.
-Don't forget to restart the mariadb processes if you change
+Remember to restart the mariadb processes if you change
 > this value in my.cnf.

 If you use systemd, you need to create the